GeospatialPython/pyshp/README.md

     >>> len(list(sf.iterShapes()))
     663

-Each shape record contains the following attributes:
+Each shape record (except Points) contain the following attributes.
+Records of shapeType Point do not have a bounding box 'bbox'.

     >>> for name in dir(shapes[3]):